zwdzwd/transvar/README.md

 ```

 Results indicates the beginning position is at coding region while ending position is at intronic region (c.1633_1664+70).

+For intergenic sites, TransVar also reports the identity and distance to the gene upstream and downstream.
+For example, `chr6:116991832` is simply annotated as intergenic in the original annotation.
+TransVar reveals that it is 1,875 bp downstream to ZUFSP and 10,518 bp upstream to KPNA5 showing a vicinity to the gene ZUFSP.
+There is no limit in the reported distance.
+If a site is at the end of the chromosome, TransVar is able to report the distance to the telomere.

 #### annotate a long genomic region
 [back to top](#top)